-Allora, a rural town of about 900 people, is on the Dalrymple Creek, 20 km north of Warwick and 125 km south-west of Brisbane.
+Allora, a rural town on the Dalrymple Creek, is 20 km north of Warwick and 125 km south-west of Brisbane.
 The area was part of the Goomburra pastoral run (1841) occupied under licence by Ernest Dalrymple.
 A shepherds' crossing on Dalrymple Creek became a regular stopping place, and by the mid-1840s a blacksmith's shop was opened there, later carrying stores and expanding to become an inn.

 A subsequent owner of Goomburra, Patrick Leslie, surrendered one square mile for a township at the crossing.
 Surveyed in 1859, it was named Allora, believed to be based on an Aboriginal word meaning swampy place.
 The roughly built Dalrymple Hotel had by then been in existence for two years.
 During the next decade several public institutions were opened in Allora: a court house and a National school (1867), the Wesley Chapel for Methodists and Presbyterians (1866), an Anglican church (1868) and a town hall for the Allora borough (1870).
 The rich black soil around Allora was ideal for agriculture, and wheat growing led to a steam flour mill opening in 1871.
 The court house was moved to other premises and the building was given to a school of arts in 1873.
 The Central Downs Agriculture and Horticulture Association had its first show in Allora in 1878.